When developing for the web, the WebRTC standard provides APIs for accessing

 }

-The full documentation for the MediaStreamConstraints
+The full documentation for the MediaStreamConstraints interface can be found

 on the MDN web